AstrobioMike/AstrobioMike.github.io/amplicon/demultiplexing.md

 ---
 <br>
 # Tools used here
 There are many freely available tools to perform demultiplexing.
 Here I'll demonstrate with [Sabre](https://github.com/najoshi/sabre){:target="_blank"}.
 Sabre is awesomely simple and quick, and the installation seems to run smoothly wherever I've tried it.
-There are installation and usage instructions on their [github](https://github.com/najoshi/sabre){:target="_blank"}, and my install steps are presented on the [bash installing tools page](/bash/installing_tools#sabre){:target="_blank"} if you'd like to see them.
+There are installation and usage instructions on their [github](https://github.com/najoshi/sabre){:target="_blank"}, and my install steps are presented on the [Unix installing tools page](/unix/installing_tools#sabre){:target="_blank"} if you'd like to see them (though not fully implemented here yet, [Conda](/unix/installing_tools#conda-alert){:target="_blank"} is definely the way to go 🙂
 <br>
 <br>